High School Football | Chicago Bears Official Website

 Chicago Bears Community High School All-Star brought to you by Athletico Physical Therapy

-The Chicago Bears are proud to partner with Athletico Physical Therapy to present the Chicago Bears Community High School All-Star Award that recognizes high school football players who make a positive impact in their community and school.
-These student-athletes exemplify service, leadership, and character.
-The Chicago Bears Community High School All-Stars take the lessons learned through playing the sport of football and use them to benefit their community.
+The Bears are proud to partner with Athletico Physical Therapy to present the Chicago Bears Community High School All-Star Award that recognizes high school football players who make a positive impact in their community and school.
+These student-athletes exemplify service, leadership and character.
+The Bears Community High School All-Stars take the lessons learned through playing the sport of football and use them to benefit their community.

 Nike 11-On